-Previously we looked at assessing your work values.
-Now we’re going to look at identifying your skills.
+Last week we looked at assessing your work values.
+Now we’re going to look at assessing your skills.

 When asked at the interview about your greatest strength, you’ll most likely respond by talking about one or two of the three skill types: technical, transferable, or adaptive (personality).
 You might address your expertise in C++, market analysis, team building, or innovation, for example.